-- promote and prioritise the safety and wellbeing of participants, officials, volunteers and spectators; - ensure all personnel understand their roles and responsibilities in respect of safeguarding and welfare and have undertaken appropriate training; - ensure all personnel dealing with minors in rowing are aware of the British Rowing Safeguarding and Protecting Children Policy; - ensure the Event Safety Advisor is aware of this Policy Statement and Safety plan; - ensure appropriate action is taken in the event of welfare incidents/concerns of abuse and that support is provided to the individual/s who raise or disclose the concern; - ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored; - do their best to prevent the employment/deployment of unsuitable individuals; - ensure robust safeguarding arrangements and procedures are in operation a designated Event Welfare Officer will be appointed annually and is responsible for receiving and managing any concern/reports with the appropriate bodies (British Rowing, Local Authorities, the NSPCC and/or the Police).
+- promote and prioritise the safety and wellbeing of participants, officials, volunteers and spectators; - ensure all personnel understand their roles and responsibilities in respect of safeguarding and welfare and have undertaken appropriate training; - ensure all personnel dealing with minors in rowing are aware of the British Rowing Safeguarding and Protecting Children Policy; - ensure the Event Safety Advisor is aware of this Policy Statement and Safety plan; - ensure appropriate action is taken in the event of welfare incidents or concerns of abuse and that support is provided to the individual(s) who raise or disclose the concern: - ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored; - do their best to prevent the employment or deployment of unsuitable individuals; - ensure robust safeguarding arrangements and procedures are in operation a designated Event Welfare Officer will be appointed annually and is responsible for receiving and managing any concern or reports with the appropriate bodies (British Rowing, Local Authorities, the NSPCC and the Police).

-The Event Welfare Officer for 2023 will be Mary Rouse.
-They can be contacted using the mobile number / email [07596 556978/maryemilyrouse@gmail.com].
+The Event Welfare Officer for 2024 will be Laura Lion.
+Laura can be contacted using the mobile number 07766885682.
 This contact number will be posted on the competition website and they can be contacted via any event official during the event as well.

-To report an allegation or concern, please contact the Event Welfare Officer on 07596 556978.
+To report an allegation or concern, please contact the Event Welfare Officer on 07766885682.

 The only volunteers who may have substantial, unsupervised access to children are listed below.
 These volunteers will be asked to provide the date and number of their enhanced disclosure from the Disclosure and Barring Service (DBS).
 Where no such disclosure exists, the Committee will require one to be produced before the event.